Four Mansions: Background

-Tan Seng Poh was born sometime in 1830 in Ipoh, Perak, Malaysia, when it was still apart of the Federated Malay States.
+Tan Seng Poh was born sometime in 1830 in Ipoh, Perak, Malaysia, when it was still a part of the Federated Malay States.
 His father was the first Kaptian China of Perak.
 When he turned nine, his sister brought him with her to Singapore under British rule, where he would receive his education.
 Tan's family became in-laws with the Gambier King when Tan's sister married Seah Eu Chin.
 Tan had a short stint managing the Seah family business, earning himself a reputation for being a major figure as a pepper and gambier merchant.
 Tan was also known for being the chief revenue farmer for the Singapore and Johore opium and spirit farms.
 Notably, Tan served on the Municipal Commission as the first Chinese member for three terms and had close relations with the Sultan of Johore.
 He died on 18 December 1879.

 House

 Tan's house was built in 1869 at Hill Street; his house was the first of the Four Mansions.
-Tan’s house occupied land measuring 21,512 square feet (1,998.53 square meters).
+Tan's house occupied land measuring 21,512 square feet (1,998.53 square meters).
 The exact address of the Houe of Tan Poh Seng was 58 Hill Street.
-It was located between Hill Street and Armenian Street and it shared the same main entrance facing with Albion Hotel which was located at 59 Hill Street and the mansion’s back was alongside the Zetland House (18 Armenian Street).
-Armenian Street was aptly and colloquially known as Seng Po toa chu au, meaning behind Seng Poh’s grand mansion then.
+It was located between Hill Street and Armenian Street and it shared the same main entrance facing with Albion Hotel which was located at 59 Hill Street and the mansion's back was alongside the Zetland House (18 Armenian Street).
+Armenian Street was aptly and colloquially known as Seng Po toa chu au, meaning behind Seng Poh's grand mansion then.
 His house was also the office of Zuo Binglong, the first Chinese consul to Singapore after he was appointed by the Qing government in 1881.
 Tan lived in his house till his death in 1879.
-Though the house was transferred to Tan’s wife Yeo Goh Neo and his two sons Tan Keng Swee and Tan Keng Wah, the house did not remain with the family due to mortgage debt.
+Though the house was transferred to Tan's wife Yeo Goh Neo and his two sons Tan Keng Swee and Tan Keng Wah, the house did not remain with the family due to mortgage debt.
 Its final ownership would land on Loke Yew who would eventually built a row of 17 shophouses and a street on the location of the House of Tan Poh Seng.
-Based on the timeline of events and the completion of the shophouse in early 1904, it was safe to say that the Houe of Tan Poh Seng was most likely demolished between late 1902 and 1903.No photographs of his house exist.
+Based on the timeline of events and the completion of the shophouse in early 1904, it was safe to say that the Houe of Tan Poh Seng was most likely demolished between late 1902 and 1903.
+No photographs of his house exist.